rusio/VokabelTrainer/README.md

-A small command-line vocable trainer that uses the box system.
+A small command-line vocable trainer that uses the [Leitner Box System](https://en.wikipedia.org/wiki/Leitner_system).

 The vocables are stored into 5 "boxes", where they are grouped by learning progress.
 To run you will need Java and Groovy installed.